Fundamentals of Compositional Rewriting Theory: Examples of categories suitable for defining categorical constructions with fibrational properties

 The motivation of the seemingly peculiarly long list of \kl{adhesivity properties} for categories is indeed given by the intricate nature of requirements on categories to admit various notions of rewriting semantics (cf.\ Section~\ref{sec:rs}).
 It should also be noted that an oddity in this line of research is~\cite{ehrig2010categorical} that to date only a single example of a category is known that is a \kl{vertical}, but not a \kl{horizontal weak adhesive HLR category} (namely the category $\mathbf{lSet}$ of list sets as introduced by Heindel in~\cite{10.1007/978-3-642-15928-2_17}), while all other known examples of categories with weak forms of \kl{adhesivity properties} are indeed \kl{weak adhesive HLR categories}.
 This is illustrated in Table~\ref{tab:adh}, which is an adaptation of a similar table presented in~\cite{bp2019-ext}, and which lists both examples of categories with \kl{adhesivity properties} as well as examples of \kl{quasi-topoi} (cf.\ Section~\ref{sec:qt}).

-Before presenting some examples for categories with \kl{adhesivity properties} in further detail, it is worthwhile stating the following sufficient condition for when vertical implies horizontal weak HLR adhesivity, which requires the following well-known corollary: \begin{corollary}[cf.\ \cite{ehrig:2006fund}, Thm.~4.26(1)] Let $\bfC$ be a category with one of the variants of \kl{adhesivity properties} for some \kl{stable system of monics} $\cM$ (which for the case of $\bfC$ being an \kl{adhesive category} is $\cM=\mono{\bfC}$).
-Then \AP\intro(aps){pushouts along $\cM$-morphisms are pullbacks} in all cases but one, i.e., when $\bfC$ is a \kl{horizontal weak adhesive HLR category}, then \AP\intro(hwahlr){pushouts of spans of $\cM$-morphisms are pullbacks}. \end{corollary} \begin{proof} Due to the slightly ambivalent formulation of the statement of the result and its proof in~\cite{ehrig:2006fund}, we provide a proof in detail here.
-As in loc cit., it relies upon constructing the following auxiliary diagram, where the morphisms $m$ and $n$ are in $\cM$, while $f$ and $g$ are arbitrary morphisms, except for the case of a horizontal weak adhesive HLR category, where they are required to also be in $\cM$:
+Before presenting some examples of categories with \kl{adhesivity properties} in further detail, it is worthwhile stating the following sufficient condition for when vertical implies horizontal weak HLR adhesivity, which requires the following well-known result: \begin{theorem}[\cite{ehrig:2006fund}, Thm.~4.26(1)] Let $\bfC$ be a category with one of the variants of \kl{adhesivity properties} for some \kl{stable system of monics} $\cM$ (which for the case of $\bfC$ being an \kl{adhesive category} is $\cM=\mono{\bfC}$).
+Then \AP\intro(aps){pushouts along $\cM$-morphisms are pullbacks} in all cases but one, i.e., when $\bfC$ is a \kl{horizontal weak adhesive HLR category}, in which case \AP\intro(hwahlr){pushouts of spans of $\cM$-morphisms are pullbacks}. \end{theorem}

-Since $\cM$ is a class of monomorphisms, the left and right squares are pullbacks.
-Moreover, the back and top squares are both pushouts and pullbacks.
-Therefore, by $\Leftarrow$ part of the variant of the van Kampen property applicable to the category at hand (which for the case of a \kl{horizontal weak adhesive HLR category} requires that $f$ and $g$ must be $\cM$-morphisms), the front square is a pullback, which proves the claim. \end{proof}

 \begin{lemma} Let $\bfV$ be a \kl{vertical weak adhesive HLR category} with respect to a \kl{stable system of monics} $\cM$.
 Then a sufficient condition for $\bfV$ to also carry the structure of a \kl{horizontal weak adhesive HLR category} (and thus overall of a \kl{weak adhesive HLR category}) is that \kl(ssm){pushouts along $\cM$-morphisms} are \kl(PO){stable under pullbacks}. \end{lemma} \begin{proof} Since by assumption \kl(ssm){pushouts along $\cM$-morphisms} are \kl(PO){stable under pullbacks}, it remains to prove that in the diagram below, where the top and bottom squares are pushouts of spans of $\cM$-morphisms, and where the left and back squares are pullbacks, the front and right squares are pullbacks: